sa-concept-refactoring/doc/main.typ

 === Concept Simplification

-From C++20 there are various shortcuts and terse syntax which can be used to simplify the code of concepts.
+With shortcuts and terse syntax concepts can be simplified.

 More details about the code simplification can be found here: #link("https://www.cppstories.com/2021/concepts-intro/#code-simplification").